 Workplace giving initiatives are an effective way to further motivate and engage your employees, so when deciding what type of program to start, speaking to employees should be one of your first steps.
 Ask them what causes they care about, what giving efforts they already participate in, and how your organization can empower them to help those causes even further.

-While the list of programs you can choose from are endless, we recommend incorporating one or more of these powerful workplace giving initiatives:
+While the list of programs you can choose from is endless, we recommend incorporating one or more of these powerful workplace giving initiatives:

 Matching gifts